venkateshchary/plogs/docs/contribute.md

 ### Run our Virtual Environment & a Sanity Check
 When using virtual environments, it's important to make sure that you know how to check if you set everything up correctly.
-In order to know we are running things correctly, want to know `which python` are system defaults to.
+To do so, want to know `which python` are system defaults to.
 To check, type:

 ```
 which python